 If you’ve never made bath bombs before, they can be a little tricky.
 Read through the entire recipe first, to get familiar with the process, before getting started.
 I’d also recommend doing a small test batch first, to get the feel for it.

-Ready to make some Raspberry Truffle Bath Bombs?
+OK, friend, ready to make some Raspberry Truffle DIY Bath Bombs?

 Here’s what you’ll need: